BoulderCodeHub/RWDataPlyr/README.md

 ## Installation

-Package can be installed from GitHub:
+Package can be installed from GitHub, and we suggest building the vignette.

 ```
 if(!require(devtools)){
 	install.packages('devtools')
 	library(devtools)
 }
-devtools::install_github('BoulderCodeHub/RWDataPlyr')
+devtools::install_github('BoulderCodeHub/RWDataPlyr', build_vignettes = TRUE)
 ```

 ## Log: